ranjeetchouhan/PekoInterviewAssessment/README.md

 ## Credits

-This app was developed as part of the Peko Interview Assessment.
+This app was developed as part of the Peko Interview Assessment (https://peko.one/).